yaserBK/equilibria_monfg/README.md

 # A utility-based analysis of equilibria in multi-objective normal form games

-Study of Nash and correlated equilibria in MONFGs, under the SER (scalarised expected returns) multi-objective criterion.
+Study of Nash and correlated equilibria in MONFGs, under the SER (scalarised expected returns) and ESR (expected scalarized returns) multi-objective criterion.

 ## Paper citation

-If you used our code for your experiments or found it helpful, consider citing the following paper:
+This fork expands upon the code used for experimentation in the following paper:

 <pre>
 @article{radulescu2020equilibria,